-Investing time, money, and effort into any financial venture invariably leads one to ask, "What is return on investment?"
-Whether you are a new to investing or a seasoned investor, understanding the concept of ROI is crucial.
-This article explains in detail the return on investment meaning, its benefits, and the various ways to calculate and interpret it.
-We will also explore how the ROI metric has evolved over time, its current relevance in financial decision-making, and where its limitations lie.
+Investing time, money, and effort into any financial venture often leads one to ask, “What is return on investment?”
+Whether you are new to investing or a seasoned investor, understanding the concept of ROI is crucial.
+This article explains the meaning of return on investment, its benefits, and the various ways to calculate and interpret it.
+We will also explore how the ROI metric has evolved over time, its current relevance in financial decision-making, and its limitations.

 - What is return on investment?